thoth-33/skills-organizer/README.md

 # Skills Organizer [![Plugin Installs](https://img.shields.io/endpoint?url=https://i.pluginhub.info/shields/installs/plugin/skills-organizer)](https://runelite.net/plugin-hub/robrichardson13)
 ##### A plugin for [RuneLite](https://runelite.net/)

+This plugin is a fork and update of the original [Skills Organizer plugin](https://github.com/robrichardson13/skills-organizer) by @robrichardson13, which is no longer maintained.
+Credit to the original author for the foundational work.

 Allows you to change each skill's position and visibility

+### What's New

+- Fixed darken and fade bug
+- Fixed 2nd skill misplacement

 ## Preview